Varija22/Exp-13/README.md

 Conclusion:
 The program successfully demonstrates constructor overloading by using multiple constructors with different parameters to initialize objects in various ways.
 This feature enhances flexibility in object creation and initialization in C++.

+Program 3

+Aim:
+To demonstrate constructor overloading in C++ by defining multiple constructors with different parameters to initialize objects differently.

+Software Used:
+Programiz online C++ compiler.

+Theory:
+Constructor overloading in C++ allows a class to have more than one constructor with different parameter lists.
+This enables objects to be initialized in various ways depending on the arguments passed during object creation.

+In this program, the class `Fetch` has two constructors:

+* A constructor with one parameter that initializes `num` with the given value.
+* A constructor with two parameters that initializes `num` as the sum of both parameters.

+The `disp()` method outputs the value of `num` for each object.

+Algorithm:

+1. Create a class `Fetch` with a private integer variable `num`.
+2. Implement a constructor that accepts one integer and assigns it to `num`.
+3. Implement an overloaded constructor that accepts two integers and assigns their sum to `num`.
+4. Create a `disp()` function to display the value of `num`.
+5. In `main()`, create two objects:

+   * `f1` with a single integer argument.
+   * `f2` with two integer arguments.
+6. Call the `disp()` function on both objects to print their values.

+Conclusion:
+The program successfully shows how constructor overloading works in C++.
+It illustrates how multiple constructors with different parameter lists can be used to initialize objects differently, increasing the flexibility of object creation.